voidarcher/emacs-config/README.md

 This is essentially meant to be an absolute noob's version of Emacs.
-Specifically, someone who most likely: o Has used Vim in the past and got used to the keybindings o Wants to avoid "Emacs pinky" for paranoid reasons o Has tried Emacs and already misses sane finger movement
+Specifically, someone who most likely:
+* Has used Vim in the past and got used to the keybindings
+* Wants to avoid "Emacs pinky" for paranoid reasons
+* Has tried Emacs and already misses sane finger movement

 ### Prerequisites
 The only real requirement is [GNU Emacs](https://www.gnu.org/software/emacs/).
 Other than that,